mcantelon/node-uam/Readme.md

 # lam: local web application manager

-NOTE: Experimental, only opens browsers on OS X currently.
+NOTE: only opens browsers on Linux and OS X currently.

 Node-based local web applications are interesting.
 They can run on any operating system with Node installed on it.
 They are easy to write if you're